MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in the IoT architecture." border="false":::

+The following sections address the layer specifics for the performance efficiency pillar:

 ## Device and gateway layer

-An [IoT device](/azure/iot-fundamentals/iot-introduction) is a computing device that connects to an IoT solution and can collect, transmit, or receive data.
+An [IoT device](/azure/iot-fundamentals/iot-introduction#iot-devices) is a computing device that connects to an IoT solution and can collect, transmit, or receive data.
 Gateways are connection points between devices and the cloud, or between IoT and other components.

 ### Optimize hardware capabilities